By Taiga Uranaka and Mayumi Negishi

 Hitachi makes products ranging from rice cookers, televisions to excavators, lawn mowers and computer chips and projects annual sales this business year of 9.5 trillion yen.
 The company, which employs 360,000 people, said on Wednesday it would halt production of television panels.

 Mitsubishi Heavy is Japan's leading aircraft builder, defense contractor, a major shipbuilder and the lead system integrator for Japan's space program.
-A major partner of Boeing Co
+A major partner of Boeing Co <BA.N>, it racks up sales of annual sales of about 3 trillion yen with 69,000 workers worldwide.

 By combining their reactor businesses, Hitachi, which makes boiling-water reactors, would have access to Mitsubishi Heavy's pressurised-water reactor technology, which has become the technology of choice by countries around the world.